rigdev/docs/docs/users/manage-members.md

 rig group add-member john@acme.com
 ```

-In the cli it is only possible to add one member at a time.
+In the CLI it is only possible to add one member at a time.
 The available groups are then listed for selection.

 </TabItem>
 </Tabs>